The Best Educational Apps For Kids: The 2020 Guide

 2. For children who find handwriting tricky, Dexteria helps with fine motor skill development.

-3. Marvel is king of the playground right now and with Marvel Hero Tales from Kuato Games, kids can join Ms. Marvel, Spider-Man and Captain Marvel (Member exclusive stories) and discover a new way of experiencing Marvel adventures.
+3. Marvel is the king of the playground right now and with Marvel Hero Tales from Kuato Games, kids can join Ms Marvel, Spider-Man and Captain Marvel (Member exclusive stories) and discover a new way of experiencing Marvel adventures.

 They get to run, swing and fly their way across New York City as you they the power of words to defeat the bad guys and tell their very own stories, with new adventures being added all the time!

 Marvel Hero Tales uses a unique system that lets players control the story through the power of language.
 Developed with experts in language development, the system is mapped to UK Key Stage 2/US 2nd Grade reading skills to help with vocabulary development.

 4. Key Stage 2 is an ideal time to introduce another language and DuoLingo is a brilliant free app to start developing those language-learning skills.